 The front is safer for emergency stops.
 It has the vast majority of braking power because it’s in front of your center of mass.
 Granted, braking hard in the front could throw you over the bars or cause a skid.
 But if the alternative is a collision, then those risks are the lesser of two evils.

 To stay safe when squeezing the front brake hard:

 - Crouch down and push your hips back, to keep your center of mass closer to the rear wheel.
-(This makes it harder to flip over the bars while also improving rear-wheel traction and braking power.)
+This improves rear-wheel traction and braking power, while making it harder to flip over the bars.

 - Avoiding turning if at all possible.
 Turning makes it harder to recover from a skid and makes a skid likelier in the first place.